If you are trying to choose between Theragun, Hyperice, and Hydragun, the real question is not which brand sounds coolest.

 Theragun (now Therabody) was founded by Dr. Jason Wersland, who was searching for a tool to help him recover from a motorcycle accident.

-As of 2023, more than 250 professional sports teams, fitness trainers, and therapists have used the Theragun, in more than 40 countries.
+As of 2026, more than 250 professional sports teams, fitness trainers, and therapists have used the Theragun in more than 40 countries.

 The latest Therabody model is the G4PRO, with the signature ergonomic 4-arm design, a quieter motor, and the new Therabody app (with Bluetooth accessibility) – with personalized recovery routines – that integrates with other health apps.

-Hyperice is the creator of Hypervolt – still the number one competitor of Therabody – was founded in 2010, and released their first percussive massager (the Raptor) – in 2015.
+Hyperice is the creator of Hypervolt (still the number one competitor of Therabody) was founded in 2010 and released its first percussive massager (the Raptor) – in 2015.

-Hydragun is a relatively new startup, designed by a Muay Thai enthusiast that wanted to improve the too-noisy and too-weak massage guns on the market, for a fair price – by cutting out traditional “middlemen”.
+Hydragun is a relatively new startup, designed by a Muay Thai enthusiast who wanted to improve the too-noisy and too-weak massage guns on the market, for a fair price, by cutting out traditional “middlemen”.

 To your health and happiness,